Improve your early years practice

 I love Christmas.
-And yet here I am, writing an article about why we need to do a little less in our Early Years settings to celebrate it.
+And yet here I am, writing an article about why we need to do a little less in our early education settings to celebrate it.

-That being said, every year, as I get lost in the anticipation and build-up, I worry about how we present Christmas to our children in the Early Years – and whether we really consider the disruption it can cause.
+That being said, every year as I get lost in the anticipation and build-up, I worry about how we present Christmas to our children in early education, and whether we really consider the disruption it can cause.
+Sometimes, our well-meaning Christmas plans can be an unwelcome change for our routine-focused little ones, or create unnecessary stress for the grown-ups involved in making Christmas happen.

-With the world even more topsy turvy than usual this year, I think it’s a good time to reflect on what’s best for the child at Christmas, and how we can plan our activities for them, and stop overwhelming ourselves with expectations in the meantime.
+So why not carry those lessons forward?
+I think it’s a good time to reflect on what’s best for the child at Christmas, and how we can plan our activities for them, and stop overwhelming ourselves with expectations in the meantime.
+Let's explore what that might look like.

 It might not seem like it, but decking our settings out in Christmas gear may not be the best idea.
 When children come back after a weekend at home to find their safe, familiar early years environment has been completely taken over by a red, green, and fluffy white Christmas, it’s worth considering just how disruptive this can be.